zalbiraw/requesttemplate/readme.md

   middlewares:
     requesttemplate:
       plugin:
-        commands:
-          - .user.message |= "hello, " + .
-          - .timestamp = now
+        template: '{"message": "hello, {{ .user.message }}"}'
 ```

 ## How It Works

 1. The plugin reads the incoming request body (expects JSON).
-2. Each jq command in the `commands` list is applied in order.
+2. The Go template in `template` is rendered using the parsed JSON as data.
-   - If any command fails, a 400 error is returned.
+   - If the template fails, a 400 error is returned.
-   - If all succeed, the final result is marshaled and sent as the response body.
+   - If successful, the result is sent as the new request body.
 3. If the request body is empty or not JSON, the request passes through unchanged.

 ## Example